sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 ---
-title: Set up tools to connect and operate with SAP AI Core
+title: Set Up Tools to Connect With and Operate SAP AI Core
 description: Use SAP AI Launchpad, Postman or python to connect with SAP AI Core.
 auto_validation: true
 time: 20